 There was also a Dakota Warrior which was inspired by the Warlock using the same step-side box but this time without the special exhaust pipes.

-Here is the one and only article I could find on them.
+This is the only article I could find about them.

 A few home made replicas have been made with reproduction emblems but the genuine article should say Li’l Red Express Dakota not just Li’l Red Express Truck.
 The bed was available separately so there might be a few step-side box Dakotas kicking around.